daemianmack/judge-thredd/README.md

 [<2015-08-07T08:54:00.000Z> "Eddie" "Alice: morning!"]
 [<2015-08-07T08:55:00.000Z> "Daisy" "Are they in the kitchen?"]
 [<2015-08-07T08:56:00.000Z> "Chuck" "Daisy: yes"])
-=> nil
-judge-thredd.core>
 ```

-## Example IRC logs
+### IRC logs
-The `resources/` directory contains some sample IRC logs.
+The `resources/` directory contains some IRC logs.

-`example-chat-2015-08-07.txt` is a logfile version of the 'Easy' chat
+`example-irc-log-2015-08-07.txt` is a logfile version of the 'Easy'
-above.
+chat above.
 This should be useful for developing an algorithm against.

-`clojure-2015-08-07.txt` is an unadulterated sample of one days' worth
+`clojure-irc-log-2015-08-07.txt` is an unadulterated sample of one
-of irc.freenode.net/#clojure.
-This might be useful for throwing a
+days' worth of irc.freenode.net/#clojure.
+This might be useful for
-real-life "in the wild" set of conversations at a solution to find
+throwing a real-life set of conversations at a solution in order to
-edge cases.
+find edge cases.

 # Testing